Statistical properties of zeta functions' zeros: Number-theoretical zetas

-One of the most important ideas in the field is to relate the sums over prime numbers and sums over zeta function zeros.
-For example, the Riemann-Mangoldt formula says that
+valid for $\mathrm{Re}s>1.$ It follows from the existence and uniqueness of prime factorization.
+This formula is a starting point for a very important idea which relates the sums over prime numbers and sums over zeta function zeros.
+For example, the Riemann-von Mangoldt formula says that